kwehage/guitar-map/README.md

 .venv/Scripts/python.exe guitar_map.py
 ```

+Then from either Mac/Linux/Windows, point your web browser to `http://127.0.0.1:8050/`

 ### With Electron
 Alternatively, you can use Electron to run the application.
-After you have installed Electron on your system, run:
+After you have installed npm on your system, run:
 ```
 npm install
 npm start
 ```

 ### Using prebuilt binaries
-Download the binary for your system at https://github.com/kwehage/guitar-map/releases
+Download the pre-built binary for your system at https://github.com/kwehage/guitar-map/releases